thepoojaproject/BrushUP/README.md

         </div>

         <div class="status-bar">
-            For Pooja • Retro ZEST Paint • Use mouse or touch to draw
+            For Pooja • Retro ZEST Paint • Upload your photo and doodle over it!
         </div>
     </div>